Summary

 A vivid and visceral portrayal of the most famous naval battle in history, focusing on the human cost of war, by a brilliant military historian.

-At or about 1.15 in the afternoon of 21 October 1805, Vice Admiral Horatio Nelson was struck by a 22-gramme, 15-millimetre French musket round fired down from the mizzen top of the Redoutable, a distance of some 70 feet to HMS Victory’s quarter deck.
-It nicked the edge of his epaulette, and passed diagonally down, through the material of his …
+At about 1.15 in the afternoon of 21 October 1805, Vice Admiral Horatio Nelson was struck by a 15-millimetre French musket round fired from the Redoutable, a distance of some 70 feet to HMS Victory’s quarter deck.
+It fractured his left shoulder…

 Book Details